Schedule Your Diagnostic Consultation

 The National Institute of Standards and Technology once defined the cloud as an online environment that enables on-demand access to a shared assembly of computing resources such as programs, applications, networks, servers, and storage.
 These assets can be made available with little management effort or interaction with the service provider.

-The same description applies to managed clouds, but in this instance, client workloads are also managed, along with the interface to their current IT processes.
-It combines the benefits of the cloud with total management of hosted workloads.
+The same description applies to managed clouds, but client workloads, along with the interface to their current IT processes, are also managed in this instance.
+It combines the benefits of the cloud with the total management of hosted workloads.

 Benefits of cloud-based services include: